Information From Your Health Care Provider

 notify our office if

-- You or a family member has signs of bleeding described in Frequent Signs and Symptoms.
+- You or a family member has symptoms of endometrial hyperplasia.

 More notes on the back of this page